Prunus × yedoensis

 No

 • Broadleaf deciduous tree, 50 ft (15 m) high, broadly upright, young branchlets ascending.
 Leaves alternate, simple, oval, 12 cm long, elliptic, tip gradually tapering to a sharp point (acuminate), margin doubly serrate, vivid green above, paler and pubescent below, petiole yellowish with red pubescence.
 Flowers pink in bud and white when expanded, single, 3.5 cm wide, 5-6 per cluster (raceme); flowers appear before the leaves.
-Fruit sometimes form, small, red than black.
+Fruit occastionaly form, small, red than black; with viable seeds.

 • Hardy to USDA Zone 5